^

 Treatment of acute coronary syndrome without ST segment elevation

-In addition to aspirin, clopidogrel and heparin, in the treatment of unstable angina pectoris, platelet receptor antagonists (blockers of glycoprotein IIb / IIIa platelet receptors) are used: abciximab, tirofiban, eptifibatid.
-Indications for the use of platelet receptor antagonists are refractory ischemia and / or coronary angioplasty.
-It has been established that the use of these drugs is most effective in patients with positive results of the troponin test (“troponin-positive”), i.e. In patients with myocardial infarction without Q wave.
+In addition to aspirin, clopidogrel and heparin, platelet receptor antagonists (blockers of glycoprotein IIb/IIIa platelet receptors) are used in the treatment of unstable angina: abciximab, tirofiban, eptifibatide.
+Indications for the use of platelet receptor antagonists are refractory ischemia and/or coronary angioplasty.
+It has been established that the use of these drugs is most effective in patients with positive troponin test results ("troponin positive"), i.e. in patients with myocardial infarction without a Q wave.

 Antianginal treatment

-The main drugs for the treatment of pain in ACS without ST-segment elevation are / 2-blockers without internal symptomatic activity — an urgent decrease in heart rate to 50-60 min. (/ 9-blockers are the "cornerstone" of ACS treatment).
-Treatment begins with the appointment, for example, propranolol 5-10 mg IV, then ingestion 160-320 mg / day, metoprolol - 100-200 mg / day, atenolol - 100 mg / day.
-In the presence of contraindications for the appointment of beta-blockers use verapamil, diltiazem, cordarone (intravenously and inside).
-In case of persistent pain syndrome, intravenous drip of nitroglycerin is used (“protective umbrella” on the first day of unstable angina).
-The average injection rate is 200 µg / min.
-Systolic blood pressure should not fall below 100 mm Hg.
-Art., and the heart rate should not rise more than 100 per minute.
-Instead of nitroglycerin infusion, you can use isosorbid dinitrate or isosorbide-5-mononitrate, for example, nitrosorbid under the tongue, 10-20 mg every 1-2 hours, while improving, go to oral administration (up to 40-80 mg after 3-4 h) or use prolonged forms of nitrates.
-It should be emphasized that nitrates should be prescribed only according to indications, i.e. While maintaining angina or painless ischemia, despite the use of beta-blockers, or if there are contraindications for beta-blockers.
+The main drugs for the treatment of pain in ACS without ST segment elevation are /2-blockers without intrinsic sympathomimetic activity - it is necessary to urgently reduce the heart rate to 50-60 beats per minute (/9-blockers are the "cornerstone" of ACS treatment).
+Treatment begins with the prescription of, for example, propranolol 5-10 mg intravenously, then oral administration of 160-320 mg / day, metoprolol - 100-200 mg / day, atenolol - 100 mg / day.
+If there are contraindications for the prescription of beta-blockers, verapamil, diltiazem, cordarone (intravenously and orally) are used.
+In case of persistent pain syndrome, intravenous drip administration of nitroglycerin is used (a "protective umbrella" on the first day of unstable angina).
+The average rate of administration is 200 mcg / min.
+Systolic blood pressure should not decrease below 100 mm Hg. st., and the heart rate should not increase more than 100 per minute.
+Instead of nitroglycerin infusion, it is possible to use isosorbide dinitrate or isosorbide-5-mononitrate preparations, for example, nitrosorbide sublingually at 10-20 mg every 1-2 hours, with an improvement in the condition - a transition to oral administration (up to 40-80 mg every 3-4 hours) or use prolonged forms of nitrates.
+It should be emphasized that nitrates should be prescribed only according to indications, i.e. if angina or painless ischemia persists, despite the use of beta-blockers, or if there are contraindications for beta-blockers.

 Short-acting dihydropyridine calcium antagonists are not recommended.